AndyStubbs/Gravity/README.md

 ## Fun Example 2

 1. Select the explosions link.
+2. Rotate camera to the right (drag left) so you can see all the planets.
 2. Explode the sun.
-3. Watch explosions chain reaction
+3. Watch explosions chain reaction.